brandon-tol/csgames-tryouts-game/README.md

+I made a cherry pickup that prints the number of points in Dev mode T-T I tried to add water as a bottom of the level that kills the player, but the collisions were buggin :\) Tried to give the water a material, but it was also buggin :'\)

 # CSGAMES-Tryouts-2DP

 This is a simple 2d game using unity's paper2d and sprite systems.
 You are free to modify it in any way you like for this challenge.